mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

         -   [Implications for design & a contribution proposal](#implications-for-design-a-contribution-proposal)
         -   [LINK](#link)
-        -   [2c - Relational Agency in emergent activities in emergent cultural context - 3rd Spaces, idiocultures, and repertoires](#c---relational-agency-in-emergent-activities-in-emergent-cultural-context---3rd-spaces-idiocultures-and-repertoires)
+    -   [Reframing research findings using socio-cultural concetps of 3rd Spaces, idiocultures, and repertoires](#reframing-research-findings-using-socio-cultural-concetps-of-3rd-spaces-idiocultures-and-repertoires)
-            -   [1.
-Repertoires and relational
-                agency](#repertoires-and-relational-agency)
-            -   [2.
-Playtesting as a suitable medium for emerging activities creating third spaces](#playtesting-as-a-suitable-medium-for-emerging-activities-creating-third-spaces)
+        -   [Playtesting as a suitable medium for emerging activities creating third spaces](#playtesting-as-a-suitable-medium-for-emerging-activities-creating-third-spaces)
-            -   [3.
-Examples: Funds of Knowledge / DoL repertoires and how they emerge (in playtesting practices in particular)](#examples-funds-of-knowledge-dol-repertoires-and-how-they-emerge-in-playtesting-practices-in-particular)
+            -   [Identity formation within third spaces](#identity-formation-within-third-spaces)
-            -   [4.
-Variations in approaches to
+            -   [Expressions of identity in variations in approaches to playtesting](#expressions-of-identity-in-variations-in-approaches-to-playtesting)
-                playtesting](#variations-in-approaches-to-playtesting)
-            -   [5.
-The introduction of maker types and side missions as affordances of my pedagogy to legitimise diversity](#the-introduction-of-maker-types-and-side-missions-as-affordances-of-my-pedagogy-to-legitimise-diversity)
+            -   [The introduction of maker types and side missions as affordances of my pedagogy to legitimise diversity - MERGE UP](#the-introduction-of-maker-types-and-side-missions-as-affordances-of-my-pedagogy-to-legitimise-diversity---merge-up)
+            -   [Funds of Knowledge / DoL repertoires and how they emerge (in playtesting practices in particular)](#funds-of-knowledge-dol-repertoires-and-how-they-emerge-in-playtesting-practices-in-particular)
             -   [6.
 The impact of constraints in design on agency](#the-impact-of-constraints-in-design-on-agency)
             -   [6.
 Synthesis, potential of explicit structuring of